 If you’re feeling creative and fancy having a go at making your own scalp scrub at home, then you can do so by following our weDo/ DIY video below.

-Simply mix sugar with conditioner and – specifically if you have a dry scalp – add a few drops of weDo/’s Natural Oil.
+Simply mix sugar with a conditioner for shiny hair and – specifically if you have a dry scalp – add a few drops of weDo/’s Natural Oil.
 Mix the mixture into an even paste and apply onto a wet scalp.
 Massage in circular movements using your fingertips, before rinsing thoroughly and continuing with your usual hair care routine.

 Now that you have a scalp scrub sorted, discover our naturally derived products to complete your hair care routine and learn more tips and advice for all types of hair concerns on our weBlog.